lord-dubious/understand.me/docs/development_guide/part5_participant_path_joining_session.md

 *   **Mermaid Diagram ID:** AH (Screen for participant's pre-session input, in Stack Navigator).

 *   **Purpose:** (Remains the same)
     *   Input (text & files) saved to Supabase via Nodely.
-PicaOS could be used for on-device analysis of participant's multimedia input if needed before upload.
+AI Orchestration Layer could be used for on-device analysis of participant's multimedia input if needed before upload.

 *   **Key UI Elements (using React Native components, Forms Pattern 10.8):**
     *   **Main Container (`<KeyboardAvoidingView>` with `<ScrollView>`):**